 - It also provides for a good format and ledger of reporting the benefits, which extend into other aids covered under the IRS schedule

-- It may involve specialized professionals in the field of tax when working for large corporates as tax accounting may pose challenges arising out of complex taxation
+- It may involve specialized professionals in the field of tax when working for large corporates, as tax accounting may pose challenges arising out of complex taxation

 - It does not give an accurate picture of the operations of the business

 It is an important concept in theory as well as practice.
 The standards and frameworks of different financial reporting systems take into account aspects of taxation and hence issue tax accounting principles and updates from time to time.
-Corporates, small businesses, and proprietors pay taxes and adhere to tax accounting standards.
+Corporations, small businesses, and proprietors pay taxes and adhere to tax accounting standards.
 In addition, individuals outside the ambit of taxes must participate in the process as it addresses federal record-keeping and assessment needs.

 Two important terms in tax accounting are deferred tax assets and deferred tax liabilities.
 When companies pay taxes in advance or pay in excess based on anticipated income, the overpayment results in deferred tax assets.
 In case there is an underpayment, the deferred tax liability is recorded.
-It covers a broader spectrum of analyzing the transactions for tax purposes, preparing tax documents, and filing tax returns.
+It covers a broader spectrum of analyzing transactions for tax purposes, preparing documents, and filing tax returns.